 - “‘Hard as a Diamond’: Running and Living Deliberately in Parker and Thoreau.”
 Aethlon: The Journal of Sport Literature 24.2 (Spring/Summer 2007): 113-130.

-Essays in Edited Volumes (Solo Authored Except as Noted)
+Selected Chapters (of 14) in Edited Volumes (Solo Authored Except as Noted)